satellite-image-deep-learning/techniques/README.md

 * [Supports fast.ai models](https://github.com/developmentseed/fastai-serving)

 # Useful paid software
-* [ArcGIS](https://www.arcgis.com/index.html) -> mapping and analytics software, bothe local and cloud hosted options.
-Checkout [ArcGIS built-in python raster functions for deep learning](https://github.com/Esri/raster-deep-learning)
+* [ArcGIS](https://www.arcgis.com/index.html) -> mapping and analytics software, with both local and cloud hosted options.
+Checkout [Geospatial deep learning with arcgis.learn](https://developers.arcgis.com/python/guide/geospatial-deep-learning/).
+It [appears](https://www.esri.com/arcgis-blog/products/api-python/imagery/sar-to-rgb-translation-using-cyclegan/) ArcGIS are using fastai for their deep learning backend.
+[ArcGIS Jupyter Notebooks](https://www.esri.com/arcgis-blog/products/arcgis-enterprise/analytics/introducing-arcgis-notebooks/) in ArcGIS Enterprise are built to run big data analysis, deep learning models, and dynamic visualization tools.

 # Useful open source software
 [A note on licensing](https://www.gislounge.com/businesses-using-open-source-gis/): The two general types of licenses for open source are copyleft and permissive.
 Copyleft requires that subsequent derived software products also carry the license forward, e.g. the GNU Public License (GNU GPLv3).
 For permissive, options to modify and use the code as one please are more open, e.g. MIT & Apache 2.
 Checkout [choosealicense.com/](https://choosealicense.com/)